onajebaxley/grunt-deploy-lambda/README.md

  - bucket: string of the S3 bucket containing the desired package
  - packagePath: string of the path to the zipped package within S3 (ex: `"myS3Packages/lambdaFunctionPackage.zip"`)
  - functionArn: string ARN (Amazon Resource Name) of the lambda function to be deployed
- - awsProfile (optional)*: string of the AWS Profile to use when performing deploy, matching some profile credential within your `~/.aws/credentials`
+ - awsProfile (optional)*[^1]: string of the AWS Profile to use when performing deploy, matching some profile credential within your `~/.aws/credentials`
  - lambdaConfigOptions (optional): object containing optional configuration parameters for the lambda function to be deployed.
 Unlike other configuration params, failing to specify these per configuration target will **NOT** result in defaults being used.
 In other words, these will **NOT** fall back to whatever `default.lambdaConfigOptions` you may have set.
 Your lambda's configuration will simply not be updated.

-*awsProfile is an optional specificaiton per configuration; if not specified, it will default to whatever "default" profile credentials contianed in your local `~/.aws/credentials` file.

 Below shows an example grunt configuration for two target configs: default (required) and alternate:

+    grunt.initConfig({
     deploy_lambda_from_s3: {
         default: {
             packagePath: 'cf-tutorial_0-0-1_2018-4-11-12-53-4.zip',
             bucket: 'my-default-s3-bucket',
             functionArn: 'arn:aws:lambda:us-east-1:5555555:function:myDefaultLambda',
             lambdaConfigOptions: {
-                memory: 128,
+                memory: 128, // MB
                 runtime: 'nodejs',
-                timeout: 3,
+                timeout: 3, // seconds
                 handler: 'index.handler',
                 role: 'myExecutionRole'
             },